saradelasota/ML-methods-eolic-energy/README.md

 # ML-methods-eolic-energy
-ML methods for forecasting eolic energy
+ML methods for forecasting eolic energy with sklearn.